rcj-sim/project-planning/product_requirements.md

 There shall be a visual user interface that can be used to inspect the progress and state of the simulation.
-However, it must be possible to run the simulation without a graphical user interface.
+However, it shall be possible to run the simulation without a graphical user interface.
-There must be a interface through which the simulation can be controlled programmatically, so that rcj-sim can be used for training machine learning agents.
+There shall be an interface through which the simulation can be controlled programmatically, so that rcj-sim can be used for training machine learning agents.